pnsaeta/p064/docs/SW-Installation.md

 {:toc}

+## Checking your Installation

 You may already have installed on your computer all the software you need for this course.
-To check, follow the instructions below.

-## Checking your Installation

-You can check your Python installation by running the following code.
+To check, run the following code.
 If it generates the plot, you are ready to proceed to [Jupyter](SW-Jupyter.md).

 ~~~~ python